cohenrotem/WayView/README.md

  - B0 button functionality is not yet implemented (reserved for 4 display presets).

 ## Building WayView from Source using Microsoft Visual Studio

-The last commit uses CMake, but it supports only Microsoft Visual Studio (Linux is not yet supported).
-The last commit requires a compiler that supports c++17.
+The last commit requires a compiler that supports C++17.
 WayView is statically linked with OpenCV and Qt5.
 For statically link OpenCV and Qt5, we have to build OpenCV and Qt5 from source using Visual Studio Platform Toolset (build all with the same version of MSVC).
 OpenCV depends on Qt5, so we have to build Qt5 before building OpenCV.